-Because of his exceptional talent, the Sociedad Económica de Amigos del País, whose purpose was to promote the economic development of the island, awarded him a scholarship to study at the Paris Conservatory of Music (1858).
-Among his teachers was the French composer Daniel Auber and Eugen d’Albert of Germany.
-There he composed the piece, Gran Fantasía de Concierto.
+In 1858, at 15, because of his exceptional talent, the Sociedad Económica de Amigos del País, awarded Manuel a scholarship to study at the Paris Conservatory of Music.
+Among his instructors was the French composer Daniel Auber and Eugen d’Albert of Germany.
+At the Conservatory, Tavarez composed the piece, Gran Fantasía de Concierto.

 After ten months at the Paris Conservatory, Tavárez suffered a cerebral aneurism that severely damaged his hearing and debilitated his right hand.
 Unable to complete his studies, he returned to San Juan, where he worked as a piano professor and taught the French piano technique.
-Also, he taught in San Juan, Caguas, and Ponce, where he settled permanently (1870).
+Also, he taught in San Juan, Caguas, and Ponce, where he settled permanently in 1870.
 Among his most outstanding students were the future composers Juan Morel Campos and Francisco Cortés.

-Over time he rehabilitated his hand and resumed playing the piano and drew inspiration from the Cuban Danza, African rhythms, and Latin American (Venezuelan) rhythms and composed the first Puerto Rican Danzas.
+Over time Tavarez rehabilitated his hand, resumed playing the piano and drew inspiration from the Cuban Danza, African rhythms, and Latin American (Venezuelan) rhythms and composed the first Puerto Rican Danzas.

 Tavárez was an active member of the Sociedad Económica de Amigos del País and an honorary member of the Casino de Ponce, the Ponce Choral Society, the Recreational Center and the Sociedad de Amigos del País in the Dominican Republic.

-He holds the distinction of being the first “romantic” who aspired to different sources of Romanticism.
-Also, the melodic structure of his compositions is typical of the German romantic school with cadences of French Romanticism, which he absorbed as a student in Paris, France.
-Also, he distills the form by disarticulating it from the classical realm and creating a Criollo music that incorporates elements of the Cuban Habanera, indigenous Puerto Rican music – guiro, drum and guitar – and African rhythms.
+Tavárez also holds the distinction of being the first “romantic” to aspire to different sources of Romanticism.
+The melodic structure of his compositions is typical of the German romantic school with cadences of French Romanticism, which he absorbed as a student in France.
+Also, he is credited with creating Creole music that incorporates elements of the Cuban Habanera, indigenous Puerto Rican music – guiro, drum, and guitar – and African rhythms.

 Tavárez died in Ponce on July 1, 1883, at 39.
 His premature death deprived the island of one of its most exceptional musicians.
 He is buried in the Panteón Nacional Román de Castro cemetery in the municipality of Ponce.